 Iron Your Seams

 Once you are done attaching all of your rows, take it over to the ironing board and press your seams to make them flat and easy for this next step which is basting.
 Here is a great post on pressing.

 See?
 Not too bad right?
 I’m here to walk you through your first quilt, I’m excited for you!
 Stay tuned to the next step which is basting.
 There are several methods, but I’ll show you the simplest way I’ve found for beginners.

-Want some more great quilting tips!
-Here’s a great post on piecing tips!
+Want some more great quilting tips?
+Here’s a great post on quilt-piecing tips!

-Here’s a pin for your pinterest board if you want to save it for later!
+Here’s a pin for your Pinterest board (below) if you want to save it for later!